 The Council anticipates that the core element of its commercial investment will be funded by capital receipts.
-However, it is likely that this will not be sufficient to support the Council's plans regarding expectation of the level commercial income that will be used to support the Council's revenue budget over the medium term.
-Therefore, it may be necessary for the Council to take a measured risk towards using borrowing to fund some element of the Council's commercial investment.
+However, it is likely that this will not be sufficient to support the Council's plans regarding expectation of the level of commercial income that will be used to support the Council's revenue budget over the medium term.
+Therefore, it may be necessary for the Council to take a measured risk towards using borrowing to fund some element of the Council's commercial investment, whilst also developing the Council's capital place-by-place.